Togo: Integrated Disaster and Land Management Project

 - Five NGOs and 15 community radio stations were selected for awareness campaigns on DRR and CCA that reached 105 schools and vulnerable areas.
-In total, 865 people (including primary and secondary school teachers) were trained on DRM and PDNAs in the whole country during the review period.
+In total, 865 people (including primary and secondary school teachers) were trained on DRM and PDNAs.
 Two teaching guides on DRM and CC were also created and disseminated.

 - The Early Warning System (EWS) was operationalized through the establishment of a EWS Centre, and a simulation of a Flood Early Warning System (FEWS) with the participation of all stakeholders at the national level and humanitarian partners.